 This means his overall average deal size is nearly 50% bigger than the next person.
 This is likely to have a big positive impact on Dave’s total sales for the year.

 For full advice on the average deal size metric and how to apply it to increase revenue, read Why You Need To Measure Average Deal Size.

-6. Conversion / Win Rates
+6. Opportunity Conversion / Win Rate Report

 Opportunity conversion rates (or win rates) compare the ratio of closed won to closed lost deals for a given time period.